Assisted Living

 • Deeds to land

-• Expensive possessions that could be considered investments, such as highly valuable jewelry either gifted or sold for less than their fair market value
+• Expensive possessions that could be considered investments, such as highly valuable jewelry, either gifted or sold for less than their fair market value

-Gifts of a nominal value include:
+Gifts of nominal value include:

 • Birthday, wedding, or holiday presents